jbanday808/aws-zero-trust-architecture/README.md

 ![Secure Website](images/Secure_Website.png)

-The application is securely accessible over HTTPS using AWS Certificate Manager (ACM) with a valid TLS certificate.
+Note: The application is securely accessible over HTTPS using AWS Certificate Manager (ACM) with a valid TLS certificate.
 This ensures encrypted communication between users and the application while protecting sensitive data in transit.

 ---